 Building 21st Century Learners Through Community Partnerships

-Courses such as those offered by The Diatribe are a perfect example of how community partnerships dovetail with XQ Learner Outcomes.
-Original thinking, collaboration, foundational knowledge, and a lifelong love of learning—cornerstones of XQ’s learner philosophy—are all part of students’ experience in a well-planned school-community partnership.
+For example, courses such as those offered by The Diatribe dovetail with XQ Learner Outcomes.
+Original thinking, generous collaboration, foundational knowledge, and a lifelong love of learning—cornerstones of XQ’s learner philosophy—are all part of students’ experience in a well-planned school-community partnership.

-Those partnerships don’t just benefit students.
-By giving students an engaging, meaningful education experience, partners create a positive feedback loop in the community.
-They’re helping educate the next generation of leaders and citizens who understand the value of community engagement and giving back, ultimately enriching the entire city.
+These partnerships don’t just benefit students.
+By giving students an engaging, meaningful education experience, partners create a positive feedback loop in their community.
+Helping to educate the next generation of leaders and citizens about the value of community engagement, and giving back, enriches a city’s culture and sustainability.

-Students can provide another important asset to partners: a fresh perspective on old problems.
-Their energy, creativity, compassion, and enthusiasm can shed new light on complex issues—such as homelessness or inequality—that have bedeviled previous generations.
+Students can provide another important asset to partners with a fresh perspective on old problems.
+The energy, creativity, compassion, and enthusiasm from young adults can shed new light on complex issues—such as homelessness or inequality—that have bedeviled previous generations.
 Partnerships can help students jumpstart problem-solving for the 21st century.

 Raising Awareness and Opening Doors

-GRPMS 10th grader Adaga’s family is from Ethiopia, but she found The Diatribe class relevant because it opened her eyes to the urban history of Grand Rapids and its spatial development.
-For her presentation, she focused on how unfair housing practices continue to impact women.
+Adaga, a GRPMS class of 2024 student, shared how she found The Diatribe class relevant.
+She said it opened her eyes to the urban history of Grand Rapids and its spatial development.
+In her presentation, she focused on how unfair housing practices continue to impact women today.

 “It was sad.
 There are women who struggle with finding a place to stay,” Adaga said.